Status of NEC (Necrotizing Enterocolitis) Litigation

 - Death

-NEC impacts approximately one in 1,000 preterm infants, according to the Cleveland Clinic.
-The risk is most significant for those most vulnerable, including newborns weighing less than two pounds at birth.
+NEC impacts approximately 1 in 1,000 preterm infants, according to the Cleveland Clinic.
+The risk is most significant for those most vulnerable, including newborns weighing less than 2 pounds at birth.
 NEC is rare in full-term infants.
-The Cleveland Clinic reports incidents of necrotizing enterocolitis in full-term newborns are about one in 10,000.
+The Cleveland Clinic reports incidents of necrotizing enterocolitis in full-term newborns are about 1 in 10,000.